mvolkmann/blog/src/astro.md

 ## API Endpoints

 Endpoints are defined by `.js` and `.ts` files under the `src/pages` directory.
+Consider placing these files in a subdirectory named "api".

+For endpoints that return JSON, consider including `.json` at the end of the file name.
+For example, `dogs.json.ts`.

-Their URLs are defined by file-based routing, just like UI pages.
+Endpoint URLs are defined by file-based routing, just like UI pages.

 Endpoints are not UI pages.
 It seems odd that they are defined in the `pages` directory